 Lack of Muscles Flexibility / Core Strength: We like bicycling, and in many cases do not add any other sports activity to our routing.
 Lack proper flexibility and core strength can cause lower back pain, as Road and mountain biking demands prolonged back flexion.
 Regardless of our bicycling level, core strength and stability should be something that we all have to maintain, and improve.

-As you tire on a long ride our rising style changes.
-One of the changes is the tendency to put more load on the lower (and upper) back.
+As you tire on a long ride, our rising style changes.
+One of the changes in the tendency to put more load on the lower (and upper) back.
 We also often lean to the side of the downstroke, so the weight of the body can help the tired leg muscles.
 This also adds an extra load on our back.
 When you feel that you are tired, do not continue riding (like we did during our Rhine River tour).
 Take a break, fuel up, look at the scenery -- riding is supposed to be fun.